Study in USA

 These practices will certainly help you to improve.

-Error log is the record that you are maintaining after every practice and diagnostic test.
+An error log is the record that you maintain after every practice and diagnostic test.
 This will help you in certain ways:

 During the exam, you should do:

-Generally, candidates lose their calmness and control if they are stuck in one or more questions at the start during tests make silly mistakes, and sometimes interpret the question wrongly.
+Generally, candidates lose their calmness and control if they are stuck on one or more questions at the start of tests, make silly mistakes, and sometimes interpret the question wrongly.
 So you should stay calm and focused during the exam.

 You should do: